Constable and Brighton

-The display will bring together over 60 of the artist’s sketches, drawings and paintings from his time in Brighton for the first time, in the place where they were created.
-Focusing on his family life and walks, it will explore the impact and influence of the work he made here; as well as the working practices he developed and the locations and people who inspired him.
+The exhibition brings together over 60 of the artist’s sketches, drawings and paintings from his time in Brighton for the first time, in the place where they were created.
+Focusing on his family life and walks, it explores the impact and influence of the work he made here; as well as the working practices he developed and the locations and people who inspired him.

 - Chain Pier, Brighton (1826–7, Tate ), a fine oil painting featuring the early Brighton landmark which was swept away in 1896, in its first exhibition in the city for 20 years.